Florida Gov. Ron DeSantis, top rival to Trump, jumps into the race for president

 I’m running for president to lead our Great American Comeback. pic.twitter.com/YmkWkLaVDg— Ron DeSantis (@RonDeSantis) May 24, 2023

-Earlier Wednesday, DeSantis took the official step of filing paperwork with the Federal Election Commission to run for president.
-The principal campaign committee, "Ron DeSantis For President" lists DeSantis as a candidate in the Republican Party seeking the office of president.
+Earlier Wednesday, DeSantis, 44, took the official step of filing paperwork with the Federal Election Commission to run for president.

 Trump had appeared vulnerable — with multiple legal threats and a poor showing among Trump-backed candidates in the midterm elections.
 Polls had shown a significant number of Republicans searching for someone else to be their standard-bearer.
 And DeSantis was the first name on many conservatives' lips.
 But that's no longer the case.